 This is also useful for resolving compatibility issues with legacy applications that require administrator privileges.

-If you wish, you can also autostart Programs as Administrator.
+If you wish, you can also autostart Programs as an Administrator.

 This post will help you if Run as administrator is not working.